 Related: Seattle housing forecast

-A recent forecast from the real estate research team at Zillow revealed that their economists expect decent increases in prices in Seattle, WA into 2020.
-In February 2020, they predicted that the median house price for Seattle would increase by 4.2% over the next 12 months.
-(This would bring the median home value to around $772,955 from today’s average prices of $741,800.)
+A recent forecast from the real estate research team at Zillow revealed that their economists expect decent increases in prices in Seattle, WA into 2021.
+As of February 2021, home prices have increased 9.8% over the past 12 months, and we are expecting to see continued increases in prices throughout 2021.

-Predictions and forecasts from other sources reinforce this outlook.
-The consensus seems to be that home prices in Seattle will likely continue to increase throughout 2020.
+The consensus among various sources seems to be that home prices in Seattle will likely continue to increase throughout 2020.

 Mortgage rates are very low right now, making borrowing more affordable.
-And if prices end up rising at the rate that Zillow predicts they will, this makes for a very good argument to buy today rather than wait in order to save money and take advantage of price appreciation.
+And if prices end up rising, this makes for a very good argument to buy today rather than wait in order to save money and take advantage of price appreciation.

 The Seattle real estate market remains reasonably active.
 This is especially true in the most desirable areas, where buyers still compete fiercely for specific inventory.